 Make a blueprint for authenticating with LinkedIn using OAuth 2.
 This requires a client ID and client secret from LinkedIn.
-You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables LINKEDIN_OAUTH_CLIENT_ID and LINKEDIN_OAUTH_CLIENT_SECRET.
+You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables LINKEDIN OAUTH CLIENT ID and LINKEDIN OAUTH CLIENT SECRET.

 - client_id (str) The client ID for your application on LinkedIn. - client_secret (str) The client secret for your application on LinkedIn - scope (str, optional) comma-separated list of scopes for the OAuth token - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
 The actual URL will be determined by flask.url for() - login_url (str, optional) the URL path for the login view.
 Defaults to / linkedin - authorized_url(str, optional) the URL path for the authorized view.
 Defaults to /linkedin/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage.
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

-flask dance.contrib.linkedin.linkedin
+flask_dance.contrib.linkedin.linkedin